 Marrakech in Morocco exudes exoticism.
-From the red ochre paint that earned it the name, The Red City, to the labyrinth alleys of the Unesco-listed medina to the brightly coloured spice stalls of the souks: it’s a city of romance and intrigue that has captured the hearts of weary travellers for centuries.
+From the red ochre paint that earned it the name, The Red City, to the labyrinth alleys of the Unesco-listed medina to the brightly colored spice stalls of the souks: it’s a city of romance and intrigue that has captured the hearts of weary travelers for centuries.

-It’s a city of great Islamic architecture too; no more so than in the magnificent 12th century Koutoubia Mosque with its iconic spiralling minaret visible for miles around.
+It’s a city of great Islamic architecture too; no more so than in the magnificent 12th century Koutoubia Mosque with its iconic spiraling minaret visible for miles around.

 For a change of pace from the medina, head to the new town of Guéliz, with its long boulevards lined with pavement cafés, upmarket French restaurants, designer clothing stores, and art galleries.